EPAENERGYSTAR/epathermostat/docs/tutorial.rst

 file describing the zipcode groupings.
 The name of the file can be anything, but the format should be CSV as described in the API docs.

-The Building America Climate Zone to ZIP code grouping can be downloaded :download:`here <./resources/Building America Climate Zone to Zipcode Database_Rev1_2015.12.18.csv>` for use in this example, which groups thermostats by ZIP code, and computes summary statistics for each ZIP code.
+The Building America Climate Zone to ZIP code grouping used in this example can be downloaded
+:download:`here <./resources/Building America Climate Zone to Zipcode Database_Rev1_2015.12.18.csv>`.
+The file maps ZIP codes to Climate Zones.
+This example computes summary statistics for each climate zone using the provided mapping.

 .. code-block:: python